Aragorn: Film

 Viggo Mortensen as Aragorn in Peter Jackson's film adaptation of The Lord of the Rings.

 In Peter Jackson's the Lord of the Rings film trilogy, Aragorn was played by the Danish-American actor Viggo Mortensen.
 He received acclaim for the portrayal, and Aragorn was ranked No. 15 in Empires 2015 survey of greatest film characters.
+Jackson's portrayal of Aragorn introduced an element of anachronism in comparison to Tolkien's book, where he is depicted as an assertive, heroic warrior-king.
+Instead, Jackson depicts Aragorn as an emotionally sensitive and reluctant heir.
+This was to connect with a modern audience, for whom medieval heroism is at best remote.

+In 2026, Jamie Dornan was cast to play Strider/Aragorn in The Lord of the Rings: The Hunt for Gollum (2027) directed by Andy Serkis.

 Fan film responses

 In the 2009 fan film The Hunt for Gollum, Aragorn is portrayed by Adrian Webster.
 The film is set during the time of The Fellowship of the Ring.
 It takes place after Gandalf has discovered the true nature of Bilbo's ring and just before Frodo leaves the Shire for Rivendell.
 Another fan film, Kate Madison's 2009 Born of Hope, imagines a time in the life of Aragorn's parents from shortly before they are married to his father's early death.